-Fortunately, getting that one extra–and often cumbersome–item, AKA your car seat through the airport may be easier than you think.
-Here are the seven best ways to get your FAA-approved car seat through the airport.
-(Includes affiliate links–thanks for your support of this site!)
+Fortunately, getting that one extra (and often cumbersome) item through the airport may be easier than you think.
+Here are the seven best ways to get your child’s FAA-approved car seat through the airport.

-If you will be using the car seat on an airplane, just check the stroller or stroller frame at the gate.
-Ask for the necessary stroller tag at the counter there.
+If you won’t be using your infant car seat seat on an airplane, just check the car seat and/or stroller frame at the gate (free with virtually all airlines).
+Ask for the necessary gate-check tag at the counter there and leave it on the jetway as you board your flight.

-If you are unexpectedly offered an empty seat on the flight for your infant flying as a lap child (doesn’t happen as often as it used to, but it’s not entirely unheard of), you’ll have the car seat with you to use during your flight.
+Better yet, if you are unexpectedly offered an empty seat for your baby (doesn’t happen as often as it used to, but it’s not entirely unheard of), you’ll have the car seat with you to use during your flight.
 Just remember, car seats generally must be placed in a window seat or center of center rows.

 2. Use the handles of your travel stroller